 Are you tired of fighting your unorganized office?
-This week we’re going make sure it works for you.
 Life is so much better when you can find your office supplies or easily lay your hands on an important paper.
-We’ve turned our bedrooms into havens, created a bath fit for royalty and made space for family in the living room.
-Now it’s time to gin up our office space and make it work for YOU.
+If that doesn’t describe your experience, don’t worry!
+This week we’re going to gin up our office space and make it work for YOU.

 Now, if you don’t have a formal office it’s not a big deal.
 I’m talking about the place where you work on your computer and store your bills, etc. It might be a desk, or it might be a little filing cabinet.
 For years I used one of those portable boxes that are sized for hanging file folders.
 Before that, I spent a lot of time looking for bills, my checkbook, stamps, etc. It caused a lot of stress and because I was so unorganized I would miss a payment on occasion, which is never a good thing.